 Early Origins of the Wachbourne family

-The surname Wachbourne was first found in Devon where it is related the family took their name from Waseborne in that county soon after the Norman Conquest in 1066.
+The surname Wachbourne was first found in Devon where it is related the family took their name from Waseborne, now Wasbourne in that county soon after the Norman Conquest in 1066.
 This village was granted to Hermer from Gotshelm.

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
 They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.

 Early rolls reveal Williara de Wasseburn listed in the Pipe Rolls for Worcestershire in 1204.
 John Washburn was found in the Subsidy Rolls for Worcestershire c.
 1280 and William de Wasshebourn was found in the Feet of Fines for Yorkshire in 1333.

 The Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 This web page shows only a small excerpt of our Wachbourne research.
 Another 126 words (9 lines of text) covering the years 1598, 1599, 1616, 1631, 1606, 1687, 1654, 1760, 1829, 1824, 1759, 1760, 1829 and 1833 are included under the topic Early Wachbourne History in all our PDF Extended History products and printed products wherever possible.